Crate training: Training

 When crate training, it is important to use a training approach that is recommended by a reputable vet, trainer, breeder or a trusted training book.

 Crate training is often practiced with new puppies as a method of house-training.
 Puppies naturally do not want to dirty the place where they sleep, so they will try as much as possible to hold it while they are in their crate.
 Of course, young puppies can not control their bladders for long: about one hour for every month of age.
 Owners of young dogs will have to continue to take the puppy outside frequently.
 The crate is the only space in the entire house that truly belongs to the dog, and if used appropriately, will become a safe haven for years to come.

-Locking the dog in a crate and letting it whine, bark and attempt to escape is common but such attempts to introduce crate training may cause a negative association with crating.
-The dog should become slowly accustomed to the crate.
-This can involve making a crate an inviting place by placing small familiar toys inside, moving the pet bed into crate, leaving unwashed items of the owner's clothing inside, rewarding pets for entering the crate and remaining inside, incorporating the crate as part of play, feeding the pet in the crate, allowing the pet to explore and use the crate until it is no longer intimidating, and eventually building to the pet sleeping in the crate overnight.
+Locking the dog in a crate and letting it whine, bark, or attempt to escape is common, but such approaches may create a negative association with crating.
+The dog should be slowly accustomed to the crate by making it inviting, for example by placing familiar toys or pet bed inside, leaving items with the owner's scent, rewarding the dog for entering and staying in the crate, incorporating it into play and feeding routines, and gradually progressing to sleeping in the crate overnight.

 Part of proper crate or cage training requires that the pet owner observe calm and relaxed behavior around the crate.
 The pet will attribute any emotional responses such as raised voices or other nervous behaviors to the foreign object in their normal environment.
 It is important for the owner not to create any negative associations with the cage in order for the pet to accept the crate in a calm manner.